holoviz/param/doc/reference/param/reactive.md

 ```

 The override stands in for the input and is resolved in its place, ahead of the
 guards the input would have faced.
+Any value masks the input, including `None`, so
+an override following a reference keeps masking when that reference holds `None`.

 ```{eval-rst}
 .. autosummary::